Mark “Tex” Rogers

 The founder and owner of Freedive Utila, Mark is an Apnea Total Instructor Trainer, an AIDA International Judge and Instructor, a YA yoga instructor, a PADI Staff Instructor, and a DSAT Tec Trimix diver.
 Tex began his diving career in Honduras’ Bay Islands, learning to scuba dive in Roatan in 1994.
 Since then he has lived and worked in Japan, China, SE Asia, India, Egypt and the Maldives.
 In 2008 he traded his tanks and regs for long fins, a small mask, and his lungs under the expert guidance of the Apnea Total team in Koh Tao, Thailand.
 In 2010 he joined the team as an Instructor.

-After leaving his country at 21 years to try and find his luck in Europe, and living in Barcelona for 12 years, this laid back Argentinian guy decided to exchange his suit and tie for something more appropriate: A wet suit
+After leaving his country at age 21 to try and find his luck in Europe, and then living in Barcelona for 12 years, this laid-back Argentinian guy decided to exchange his suit and tie for something more appropriate: a wetsuit and long fins!

-Since 2013 Mariano travelled big part of the five continents and his passion for the sea turned him into – first – a scuba dive master.
-And only a little later he discovered that his real vocation was freediving.
+Since 2013, Mariano has travelled much of the five continents, and his passion for the sea first turned him into a scuba divemaster.
+Only a little while later, he discovered that his real vocation was freediving.

-Since 2015 he has developed his career as a freedive instructor in Thailand and Myanmar to finally become part of our Freedive Utila team.
-We all agreed on the fact that he is the friendliest guy on the island!
+Since 2015, he has developed his career as a freedive instructor in Thailand and Myanmar to finally become part of our Freedive Utila team.
+We all agree on the fact that he is the friendliest guy on the island!

-Vicky and Jessica are Canadian sisters that came to Utila with their non-travel-friendly juicer, and their sincere determination to provide healthy food and drink options.
-They will happily share their knowledge about wellness, strengthening the immune system, and detox as a means to increase energy, while never being preachy about it.
-They have set up shop with us, and have quickly become part of our team.
-As laughter and amazing smells come out of their kitchen, they incorporate local herbs and fruits in the best natural juices, smoothies, daily salads, and other creative ideas for anybody that care about health…… even if you are not obsess with health , i guarantee you will love their food because they mastered this really complex point: “food has to taste good” .
-Seriously, come check out the passion these girls put into what they do.
+Vicky and Jessica are Canadian sisters that came to Utila with their non-travel-friendly juicer and a sincere determination to provide healthy food and drink options.
+They established Pucker Up, Power Up on the Freedive Utila dock, and now Jessica is running the show.
+She will happily share her knowledge about wellness, strengthening the immune system, and detox as a means to increase energy, while never being preachy about it.
+As laughter and amazing smells come out of the kitchen, Jessica incorporates local herbs and fruits in the best natural juices, smoothies, daily salads, home-made chocolates, and other creative ideas for anybody that cares about health… even if you’re not a health-nut, come check them out.
+The food is delicious!